data-creative/data-creative.github.io/_posts/2017-05-21-next-train-api.md

 The **Next Train API** provides a JSON web service for any GTFS feed.
 Currently this back-end API powers the <a href="{{ site.baseurl }}/open-source-application/2017/06/30/next-train-mobile/">Next Train Mobile App</a> I built for Android.

 > If you are curious, [GTFS](https://developers.google.com/transit/gtfs/) stands for "General Transit Feed Specification", the data standard transit agencies use to publish their train schedule data.
-They are supposed to all publish data in a consistent format to enable a robust ecosystem of third-party developer apps.
+They are supposed to all publish data in a consistent format to enable a robust and interoperable ecosystem of third-party developer apps.

 Data published in GTFS format consists of a ZIP file which includes a number of normalized CSV files.
 In such a format, it's not easy for client applications to make requests for the data.
-So I built the API to process and store GTFS schedule data into a database, then to respond to requests with a more usable JSON format.
+So I built the API to process and store GTFS data into a database on a nightly or hourly basis, then to respond to on-demand requests with concise JSON formatted data.

 Example request URL: `/api/v1/trains.json?date=2017-12-17&origin=BRN&destination=NHV`

-> The request specifies URL parameters to denote the origin station, destination station, and date of travel.
+> The request URL specifies parameters to denote the origin station, destination station, and date of travel.
+These parameters are then used in a database query to fetch specific schedule data.

 Example response: